jolexa/blog.jolexa.net/content/post/screenrc-easy-way-to-improve-screen-usability.md

     - /2009/11/screenrc-easy-way-to-improve-screen-usability/
 ---

-I&#8217;ve used a custom ~/.screenrc file for at least a year now.
+I've used a custom ~/.screenrc file for at least a year now.
 I find that this snippet helps improve the usability for me.

 <pre>#Custom Stuff
 caption always "%{= wb}$USER @ %H >> %-Lw%{= r}%50>%n* %t%{-}%+Lw%&lt; %-=&lt;&lt; (%c.%s)"